 - Moving a powered off or suspended virtual machine to a new host.
 Optionally, you can relocate configuration and disk files for powered off or suspended virtual machines to new storage locations.
 You can also use cold migration to move virtual machines from one virtual switch to another, and from one data center to another.
 You can perform cold migration manually or you can schedule a task.

 - Hot Migration

 - Moving a powered on virtual machine to a new host.
 Optionally, you can also move the virtual machine disks or folder to a different datastore.
-Hot migration is also called live migration or vMotion.
-With vMotion, you migrate the virtual machine without any interruption in its availability.
+Hot migration is also called live migration or vSphere vMotion.
+With vSphere vMotion, you migrate the virtual machine without any interruption in its availability.

 Depending on the virtual machine resource type, you can perform three types of migration.